Types of surgery for laryngeal cancer

 Surgery can:

-- remove the cancer and try to cure it
+- remove the cancer

 - treat cancer that comes back after radiotherapy

-- relieve symptoms (palliative surgery)
+- relieve symptoms (

 The surgery you have depends on the stage and position of your cancer.
-The position of your cancer affects how much of the voice box your surgeon removes.
+The position of your cancer affects how much of the voice box (larynx) your surgeon removes.

 How you have surgery for laryngeal cancer

-Laser surgery through the mouth (endoscopic resection)
+Surgery through the mouth

 - transoral laser microsurgery (TLM)